JasonLau10/JasonLau10/README.md

-- 👋 Hi, I’m @JasonLau10
+- Hi, I’m @JasonLau10
-- 👀 I’m interested in soccer and home projects
+- I’m interested in soccer and home projects
-- 🌱 I’m currently learning computer science
+-  I’m currently learning computer science
-- 💞️ I’m looking to collaborate on team projects
+- I’m looking to collaborate on team projects
-- 📫 How to reach me: jasonlaucel1@gmail.com

 <!---
 JasonLau10/JasonLau10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.